This page was last updated on 27 October, 2021.

 Entry For Vaccinated Travelers: Allowed

-All passengers must present a negative Covid-19 PCR test which is taken within 72 hours before arrival.
+Vaccination Requirements: All passengers (whether fully vaccinated or not) must present a Covid-19 PCR test which is taken 72 hours before arrival.

 Tourist Entry: Allowed